 Real IEP Accommodations That Really Work

-ADDitude readers share the school accommodations — as well as IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and successful at school.
+ADDitude readers share the school accommodations — plus crafty IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and academically & socially successful.

-What Accommodations Work Best in an IEP for Students with ADHD?
+What Accommodations Work Best in an IEP for a Student with ADHD?

 ADDitude’s “Back-to-School IEP Challenge” invited parents to share real-world accommodations that worked for their kids.
 The idea was to create the most comprehensive list of accommodations used successfully by real kids in existence.

 And, the more ideas, the better.
 After all, what works for one child with ADD won’t necessarily work for others, as one reader confirmed: “I’m a special education staff developer and I train others on IEPs, so my son has a pretty nice one.
 When you said ‘real life’ accommodations, you were right on.
 These must be based on the child’s needs, not what they give to most of the kids.
 Every kid has unique needs!”